-After having kids, or even after just being alive for a good amount of time, you may experience occasional leakage of urine when you cough, laugh, or sneeze.
+After having children, or even after just being alive for a good amount of time, you may experience occasional leakage of urine when you cough, laugh, or sneeze.
 Some women even develop chronic pelvic pain or painful urination.
 Many women consider this normal.
 However, this condition is a result of changes in the muscle and structure of the pelvic floor that, without treatment, can get worse with time.
 These conditions are not normal and we have multiple modalities available to address these conditions.
-We offer innovative surgical and non surgical treatments for annoying urinary incontinence caused both by Overactive Bladder and Stress Urinary Incontinence.
+We offer innovative alternative, medical, surgical and non surgical treatments for annoying urinary incontinence, painful bladder syndrome/Interstitial cystitis, and overactive bladder.
 In addition, we specialize in the office evaluation of urogynecology problems with testing such as urodynamics.

 Click to learn more about the following conditions:

 Effective Treatment for Stress Urinary Incontinence.

 Stress urinary incontinence is a common type of bladder control problem in women.
 It refers to leakage of urine during events that result in increased abdominal pressure, such as sneezing, coughing, physical exercise, lifting, bending, and even changing positions.
 SUI may occur when the structures that help hold urine in your bladder become weak.

 While initial treatment for SUI involves nonsurgical treatment modalities such as pelvic floor therapy and pessary, sometimes surgical intervention is warranted.